Cereal Killer Soundtrack

-Cereal Killer Soundtrack is a studio album released by comedy metal/punk group Green Jellÿ on March 16, 1993.
-It is the soundtrack to their video album Cereal Killer.
-It is the last album the band released under the name Green Jellö, as subsequent legal action over the trademark Jell-O led to the band being rebranded as Green Jellÿ, which would lead to later pressings of the album being reprinted with the new band name.
+Cereal Killer Soundtrack is the debut studio album by American comedy rock band Green Jellÿ.
+It was originally released on March 16, 1993, through Zoo Entertainment.
+The album is the soundtrack to the band's video album Cereal Killer (1992) and contains the song "Three Little Pigs", which became their most successful single.
+It is their last album released under the name Green Jellö, as subsequent legal action over the Jell-O trademark led to the band being rebranded as Green Jellÿ, resulting in later pressings of the album being reprinted with the new band name.